 Step by step:

-TAP: a café notice, aimed at newcomers and passers-by, to make them feel welcome and come in.
+TAP: a library notice, aimed at nervous or first-time users, to make them feel welcome and borrow something.

 Important: Don't stop at naming a choice (‘the writer uses a command’) or repeating what the text says (summary).
 Always add the effect on the reader and the meaning — the ‘so what?’.
 And never invent context you can't know: use only the source line and clues inside the text.